Water Heaters Only, Inc Permits & Processing

 - The cities/counties will not call you to confirm your inspection appointment.

 - The cities/counties will not call you to let you know they are on the way to your residence for inspection.

 - On the morning of your inspection (usually prior to 8 AM) you can call the building department and find out a time frame that the inspector will be by that day.

 NOTE: The building department generates a schedule of inspections each morning.
 This means that your schedule will not be available until the morning of the date on which you have requested an inspection.

-If you have any questions regarding your permit, please contact Katy at 530-274-3001 x 233 Monday – Friday 9am to 5pm.
-You can also send a message and Katy will get back to you quickly, just fill out the form on this page.
+If you have any questions regarding your permit, please contact our permit department at 800-835-8345 x 233 Monday – Friday 9am to 5pm.
+If we do not answer, please leave a message and we will return your call in a timely manner.